Sienci-Labs/Resources/lmmk2/lmk2-assembly/lmk2-x-and-z-axes.md

 ![](/_images/_lmmk2/_assembly/_xzaxes/lmk2_xzaxes_p22.jpg){.aligncenter .size-medium}

 With everything secured together, you can finish tightening the two bolts holding the Z anti-backlash nut.
-Alternate making a couple turns onto one bolt and then the other until they’re both tightened down.
+Alternate making a couple turns onto one bolt and then the other until they're both tightened down.
 If you twist hard onto just one bolt while the other one is loose it can twist the anti-backlash nut and misalign it to the lead screw.

 ## Attaching the Router Mount